 - Musical relating requires not only time-ordered, affect-ordered responses, but also demands the elaborated use and control of body parts, and thus can be used to develop skills in the planning, organizing and controlling of physical and emotional responses.

 - Because music is non-verbal communication, it offers the verbal individual a method for expressing feelings that are difficult to express in traditional language, and provides the non-verbal individual an alternate communication mode.

 - Music, like traditional language, demands the use of a culturally agreed upon system of time-ordered sound symbols, and thus can aid in the development of the expressive and receptive use of symbols and in the development of sensitivity to the various parameters of sound that are (can be) used symbolically.

-- Musical relating requires attending to and listening to others, cooperation, participation, in group goals, maintaining self structure within group situations, ect., and thus can be used to develop adaptive behavior, interactional skills and group skills.
+- Musical relating requires attending to and listening to others, cooperation, participation, in group goals, maintaining self structure within group situations, etc., and thus can be used to develop adaptive behavior, interaction skills and group skills.